CumulusNetworks/docs/content/cumulus-netq-24/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Install-NetQ-Platform/NetQ-Appliance-Setup-clstr-cld.md

 #### Configure the Password, Hostname and IP Address

-Change the password using the `passwd` command:
+For each appliance, change the password using the `passwd` command:

 ```
 cumulus@hostname:~$ passwd